bodo-ai/Bodo/docs/source/getting_started.rst

+.. _gettingstarted:

 Getting Started
 ===============

+Bodo allows writing analytics programs in Python using the same style and API of popular frameworks like Pandas and NumPy.
-Bodo provides the `@bodo.jit` decorator which automatically optimizes and parallelizes analytics programs.
+Bodo's :ref:`@bodo.jit decorator <decorator>` automatically optimizes and parallelizes analytics programs.
 For example, the following program creates a distributed data frame and prints the first three rows::